brson/brson.github.com/_posts/2021-01-30-dfinity-impressions.md

 stage of the script,
 I hit _enter_,
-which should default to not accepting the license (that is what the "y/N" convention means &mdash
+which should default to not accepting the license (that is what the "y/N" convention means &mdash;
 "N" is the default).

 It says the following and exits: